mratsim/weave/picasso/memory/memory_access_patterns.md

   - unbounded number of tasks might require reallocation in the deque.
     Furthermore the deque might never be shrunk again which might be an issue for long-running threads.
+  - a steal-half requests might require resizing the channel
   - stack overflow (?)